 Yes!
 Despite the occasional crime tarnishing the safety of Cape Town and the necessary precautions that one must take, this amazing city is an incredible place to live.

 With all of the breathtaking scenery, natural beauty, stunning coastlines, and the vibrant mix of cultures, there are more than enough reasons to take the risk.
 Some locals have lived in Cape Town their entire lives and have never had any kind of bad experience of mugging or pickpockets.

 Many who have experienced crime in the city agree that it is a minor part of daily life.
 Many would choose to stay in Cape Town again and again, regardless of the crime.

 Despite all of the negativity in the media, many would agree that Cape Town is the place to be.

 Although there is a somewhat high rate of crime in Cape Town, there are extra precautions that you can take to minimize the risks of it happening to you.
 Keep a good head on your shoulders and you will likely be just fine.

 Nowhere in the world is 100% safe, so the dangers in Cape Town are very relative.
 However, few places are as beautiful and unique as the Mother City, so it is definitely worth visiting.

-While the world may view Cape Town as a very dangerous city, it’s essential to take this with a grain of salt.
-While it can be dangerous in some areas, Cape Town can also be just as safe as any other major city in the world.
+While the world may view Cape Town as one of the most dangerous cities, it’s essential to take this with a grain of salt.
+While it can be dangerous in some areas, Cape Town can be just as safe as any other major city in the world.

 Want To Be A Travel Blogger?